Criminal matters

 What happens if you plead not guilty.

-Plead or Found Guilty
+Plead or found guilty

 If you plead guilty or are found guilty after a trial.